Lyberta/Singularity/SingularityScript.md

 Also, using rich text will send the message that careful highlighting of the source text is expected.
 Old-style editors like vi[m] and Emacs are inhuman messes that we don't want to deal with.
 Then, there should be a standard for sharing themes.
 Different people have different preferences on how their code should be highlighted and having a common standard will encourage cooperation and sharing of highlighting themes.

+### No sentinel values

+[Null was a billion dollar mistake](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/).
+C++ started slowly fixing it by adding [`std::optional`](https://en.cppreference.com/w/cpp/utility/optional) but the biggest fix is to not introduce such dangerous stuff in the first place.

+### Provide safe language constructs and standard library by default and give unsafe escape hatch for the experts

+Again, humans are amazing at creating bugs.
+So any wrong memory access or logic error should be caught as fast as possible.
+In fact, at this point I am convinced that simple [integer overflow](https://en.wikipedia.org/wiki/Integer_overflow) should crash the program by default.
+Expert developers will be given expert integers that wrap silently or [saturate](https://en.wikipedia.org/wiki/Saturation_arithmetic) but the average developer can't be expected to know all of this and should be given a very big and explicit error message on overflow.

 ## Tooling

 ### Provide detailed progress reports